-- a dummy variable for each decade to account for unmeasured historical specificities of each period; - logged city population (Bosker, Buringh and Van Zanden 2013), with intervening decade populations (the dataset provides population estimates for every 50 years) interpolated via a simple exponential growth function; larger cities should generate more nationalist works if these were randomly distributed over the population; - a dummy variable indicating capital cities, which should increase the likelihood of nationalist production given that capitals are often centers of intellectual and political innovation;

-- dummy variables indicating whether the major religion of the city is Catholic and whether the city had a bishop seat.
-The seats of bishops and archbishops were usually centers of intellectual life and the arts. - logged distance to the nearest river and logged distance to the nearest sea, with shapefiles downloaded from the Global Runoff Data Centre and from Patterson and Kelso (2012) respectively.
-These control for other possible diffusion pathways through water transportation.
+- A dummy variable for each decade to account for unmeasured historical specificities of each period. - Logged city population (Bosker et al. 2013).
+The dataset provides population estimates for every 50 years; we interpolated via a simple exponential growth function to arrive at decadal data points.
+Cities should generate more nationalist works if these were randomly distributed over the population. - A dummy variable indicating capital cities, which should increase the likelihood of nationalist production given that capitals are often centers of intellectual and political innovation. - Dummy variables indicating whether the major religion of the city is Catholic and whether the city was the seat of a bishop; these were usually centers of intellectual life and the arts. - Logged distance to the nearest river and logged distance to the nearest sea, based on shapefiles downloaded from the Global Runoff Data Centre and from Kelso and Patterson (2012), respectively.
+These control for other possible diffusion pathways through water routes.
 One wonders whether the emergence of universities and newspapers is endogenous to these two geographic variables, which means that including them would produce biased estimates.
-Models with or without these geographical controls (not shown) are substantially identical, however. - logged distance to the nearest artist/writer since cities without artists/writers are less likely to be the site of romantic nationalist production (see the note on model specification further below).
-We collected the list of artists/writers who were active during the 18th, 19th, and 20th centuries from Wikipedia, using the Wikipedia "subcategory" classification scheme as a guide.
-We collected data on artists, painters, writers, novelists, poets, dramatists and playwrights, essayists, non-fiction writers, short story writers, memoirists, musicians, and composers (thus mirroring the scope of ERNiE), excluding those who died before 1770 and those who were born after 1900.
+Models with or without these geographical controls (the latter are not shown) are substantially identical, however. - Logged distance to the nearest artist/writer since cities without artists/ writers are less likely to be the site of Romantic nationalist production (see also the note on model specification further below).

+To measure the distance to the nearest artist/writer, we first collected the list of artists/writers who were active during the 18th, 19th, and 20th centuries from Wikipedia, using the Wikipedia "subcategory" classification scheme as a guide.
+We collected data on artists, painters, writers, novelists, poets, dramatists and playwrights, essayists, nonfiction writers, short story writers, memoirists, musicians, and composers (thus mirroring the scope of ERNiE), excluding those who died before 1770 and those who were born after 1900.
 This produced a list of 27,704 artists/writers.
-We then calculated the logged geodesic distance between each of the 2270 cities and the locations of each artist/writer's birth, work life, and death, retaining the smallest value as a control.
-For robustness purposes, we also included the total number writers and artists in each city as a control (Appendix C Table 2, Column 4).
+We then calculated the logged geodesic distance between each of the 2,270 cities and the locations of each artist/writer's birth, work life, and death, retaining the smallest value as a control.
+For robustness purposes, we also included the total number of writers and artists in each city as a control (app. table C2, col. 4).

-\\\\\\\ https://en.wikipedia.org/wiki/Category:Container\categories (accessed in October of 2021).
+&lt;sup>24 https://en.wikipedia.org/wiki/Category:Container\categories.